Home / Reviews / Slack

 What Works

-• Robust integration with existing legal tools
+• Robust integration options enhance existing tools.

 What Doesn’t

-• Initial learning curve for new users
+• Learning curve for new users can be steep.

 Pricing Breakdown